-Ever wonder why during the second year your garden mums don't grow as dense and compact as they were when you bought them at your local nursery and garden center the previous fall?
+Ever wonder why during the second year in the garden your garden mums don't grow as dense and compact as they were when you bought them the previous fall at your local nursery and garden center?
 There's a reason.
-The commercial growers, who grew the plants in containers, pinched them a couple times during the growing process.
-They probably also used growth regulators to control the height and overall size.
+Left to grow naturally, many varieties of garden mums will become leggy.
+That's why all commercial growers "pinch" plants several times during the spring into early summer.

 How To Care For Mums After The Fall Bloom

 After your mums have finished blooming in the fall, and the foliage has gone completely dormant, you can cut the dead stems back to just above the ground.
 That being said, northern gardeners can leave the dead stems there to help protect the roots from severe cold weather during winter.
 No matter what region you garden in, it's a good idea to apply a 2-inch layer of pine straw or shredded wood mulch around the roots of your mums.
 If you place mulch directly on top of the plant make sure to remove it in late winter so that the new growth can emerge in spring without being damaged.